What Can You Drink On a Carnivore Diet? (Full List)

 Milk does have some positives as well.
 Researchers have identified that Vitamin K2 and Vitamin A are great for health.

-They also say Vitamin A can help with your immune system, promotes the healthy development of babies, and help with vision.
+They also say Vitamin A can help with your immune system, promote babies’ healthy development, and help with vision.

-Milk also contains a hefty list of other vitamins and minerals like Riboflavin, Calcium, Phosphorus, Vitamin D, Pantothenic Acid, Potassium, and Niacin.
+Milk also contains a hefty list of vitamins and minerals like Riboflavin, Calcium, Phosphorus, Vitamin D, Pantothenic Acid, Potassium, and Niacin.

 Raw Milk